 There are several ways to create multiple tabs.
-Suggestions 1 and 2 are shown in Figure 1-5 below.
+Suggestions 1 and 2 are shown in Figure 1-5.

-- 1. Click the + sign on the right of the last tab to open a new tab, then use a bookmark to open the screen you want. - Right-click on buttons or action links in QBO and choose Open Link In New Tab. - 3.
-Drag a Center from the Left Navigation Bar up to the tab bar to create a new tab.
+- 1. Click the + sign on the right of the last tab to open a new tab, then use a bookmark to open the screen you want. - 2.
+Right-click on buttons or action links in QBO and choose Open Link In New Tab.